-Presently, FAST works to improve the livelihood in cities struck by wars and conflicts, in collaboration with various experts in the field of design, anthropology, economy, landscape, architecture, as well as with NGOs, the Dutch Ministries of Defense and Foreign Affairs and with several UN agencies.
-Current projects include Design for Legacy, BLUE: Architecture of UN Peacekeeping Missions and Warfare and Welfare.
+Presently, FAST works to improve the livelihood in cities struck by wars and conflicts, in collaboration with various experts in the field of design, anthropology, economy, landscape, architecture, as well as with NGOs, the Dutch Ministries of Defense and Foreign Affairs and with UN actors.
+Current projects include Design for Legacy, BLUE: Architecture of UN Peacekeeping Missions and Sustaining Peace in an Urban World.

-In the past years, FAST’s projects have been generously supported by The Creative Industries Fund, The Mondriaan Foundations, The Graham Foundation, OXFAM-Novib, EuroCult, and The Curry Stone Award.
+In the past years, FAST’s projects have been generously supported by The Creative Industries Fund NL, The Mondriaan Foundations, The Graham Foundation, EFL Stichting, OXFAM-Novib, EuroCult, and The Curry Stone Award.

 Grants and awards